MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

     > ![Finish setup](media/finish-setup.png "Finish setup")

-## Install the app and set up the Teams tab
+## Install the app and set up the Teams tab in Microsoft Teams

 1. In Microsoft Teams, select **Store**.